-November 26 – December 5 A Lantern-lit Tour of Seoul
+End of November to the Beginning of December A Lantern-lit Tour of Seoul

 The festival is perhaps most famous for its elaborately crafted lanterns, with each piece designed according to specific themes related to the Korean culture – for instance, there will be a Changdeok-gung-themed lantern as well as a Joseon Uigwe-themed lantern.
 The large lanterns, resembling parade floats, are designed by international artists from China, America, and the Philippines.
 Noteable lantern works by some of the most prominent artists are to be featured in the section between the Samilggyo Bridge and the Supoggyo Bridge.
 For attending children, lanterns designed after popular animation characters such as Robocar Poli and Pororo promise to create special memories.

 The brilliantly lantern-lit Cheonggyecheon Stream evokes wonder in people of all ages every year.
-Bring your loved ones to craft lanterns, wish upon the Wishing Tree, and take in enchanting sights at the Seoul Lantern Festival 2015!
+Bring your loved ones to craft lanterns, wish upon the Wishing Tree, and take in enchanting sights at the Seoul Lantern Festival!